-As we enter the next phase of this abrupt transition to online education it is important to focus on how to successfully work (and teach) remotely.
+As we enter the next phase of this abrupt transition to online education it is important to focus on how to successfully work remotely.
 While this may not be permanent, it is important to learn how to best manage your responsibilities to ensure the success of your students during this time.
-We’ve compiled a few suggestions for helping you successfully work remotely.
+We’ve compiled a few remote work tips for how to successfully work remotely.

 Develop a Regular Cadence

 Without a consistent schedule, you risk your ability to focus, stay productive, and meet your institution’s education goals.
 Cathleen Swody, Ph.D., organizational psychologist and founding partner at Thrive Leadership, states that “Dressing pulled-together helps us feel pulled-together.”
 Maintaining a sense of regularity as you would heading into your office and/or classroom is essential.
 Ensure that you are sitting down during regular hours to provide support to your students and that you are equally taking breaks throughout the day.
 Create personal reminders and events; become your own personal manager.
 Developing a structure can aid significantly in preserving mental health during this chaotic time and reduce the possibility of burn out.

 Do not be a stranger to your fellow faculty members!
 When you are fully remote it is easy to feel like you and your colleagues are less connected to one another.
 According to the Buffer State of Remote Report loneliness and collaboration/communication accounts for 40% of the challenges of working remotely.

 It is more important than ever to support each other to ensure that the success and education of your students remain constant despite this crisis.
 How can you do this?
 Here are a couple of our favorite remote work tips: